 What is intestacy?

-If you die without a will, your estate will be divided according to standard rules, known as intestacy law - regardless of what your wishes.
-This process can be exceptionally complicated and long winded, and you might find your assets aren’t divided in the way you hoped.
+If you die without a will, your estate will be divided up according to standard rules, known as intestacy law – regardless of what your wishes are.
+This process can be exceptionally complicated and long-winded, and you might find your assets aren’t divided in the way you hoped.

 The Administration of Estates Act determines how your estate is divided, and who will receive what.
-The most recent changes to these rules came into force on 1 October 2014.
+Different rules apply in Scotland – jump to our intestacy in Scotland section to find out more.

 The rules are complex, and can change depending on your familial situation when you die.

 To choose what happens to your estate, and make sure your loved ones benefit in the way you prefer, you can write a will.
 Find out more in our guide on how to make a will

 - Are you making a will?
 Make your will and get it reviewed by Which?
 Wills - and until 31st March, it’s half the normal price.